Bair Hugger Complications

-More than 5,000 patients have sued 3M, the manufacturer of Bair Hugger, saying the device was responsible for infections they experienced from surgery.
+More than 5,000 patients have sued 3M, the manufacturer of Bair Hugger, alleging the device was responsible for infections they experienced from surgery.
 Many surgeries involved implants, including knee, hip and other joint replacements, which have a higher risk for contamination than other surgeries.